jauco/jester/README.md

 Jester packages your features with their dependencies for use in the browser with the help of webpack.
 It accomplishes this by searching for a file named *feature.js* in a subfolder of *src/app/features/*.
-The intent is to structure your app in modules, where each modules represents a significant feature and corresponds to a subfolder under the root *src/app/features/*.
+The intent is to structure your app in modules, where each module represents a significant feature and corresponds to a subfolder under the root *src/app/features/*.
 Each of those module folder must have a file named *feature.js* which is the main entry point of the feature and it is this file with its dependencies which jester compiles and places in the *build/artifacts* folder.